How to Design a Juice Bar Floor Plan, Layout and Blueprint

 This guide will give you an idea of how to start the design process to create a world-class, accessible guest experience.

-Floor Plan Design Best Practices:
+Floor Plan Software

 Design accessible spaces with your customers in mind.
 Consider both your guests’ and employees' needs as well as local building codes.